 Getting around by bicycle is a popular way to get where you’re going in Lawrence County, but bicycle accidents are not uncommon.
 Bicycle accidents are sometimes the fault of the cyclist, but that’s more the exception than the rule.
 All too often, these accidents are completely preventable if other drivers on the road would pay closer attention to what they’re doing, yield to bicyclists when the law requires it, and take precautions to ensure the safety of cyclists on the road and the shoulder.
 This doesn’t always happen, and bicycle accidents can cause life-altering injuries that follow the cyclist forever.
-If you have been injured as a cyclist, you need to reach out to SMA Law Group as soon as possible to preserve your right to collect damages for your injuries and hold the at-fault party accountable for their negligence or poor choices.
+If you have been injured as a cyclist, you need to reach out to SMT Legal as soon as possible to preserve your right to collect damages for your injuries and hold the at-fault party accountable for their negligence or poor choices.

 Bicycle Accident Statistics

 While cycling has become an increasing choice of transportation, so has the average age of bicycle accident victims increased.
 In 1988 the average age of cyclists killed in crashes with motor vehicles was 24; in 1998, it was 32; in 2004, it was 39; in 2014, it was 45.